 If included in the student’s roster, it will ensure that it accompanies your child during fire drills, field trips, and any time he/she leaves the school grounds or if there is a school lockdown.

 In case of a school lockdown, additional bags will be needed in different school locations.
-I recommend school nurse’s office and classroom that your child spends most of his/her time in.
-They need to accessible during school lockdowns.
+I recommend the school nurse’s office and the classroom that your child spends most of his/her time in.
+They need to access during school lockdowns.

 If there are extreme stubborn highs, over 300 mg/dL, your child should use his/her blood ketone meter (or urine ketone strips) anytime.
 Additional insulin needs to be given in order for blood sugar levels to come down.